Breck’s Last Game

 The film highlights how a young person can be groomed and manipulated online and become distanced and isolated from friends and family.
 Its purpose is to protect children now and in the future and to stop another family losing a child in this way.

-The full version of the film will not be made publicly available until 2019.
+The full version of the film can be viewed below:

 Facts about the film